zyonse/homebridge-dreo/README.md

 * **Heat Mode:** Controls Dreo 'Eco' mode
 * **Cool Mode:** Controls Dreo 'Fan Only' mode
+* **Auto Mode:** Controls Dreo 'Heat' speeds, represented as an offset from the minimum temperature (for example, a heater with speeds 1-3 and a minimum temp of 41F can be controlled by setting temperature to 41, 42, 43)
 * **Current Temperature:** Displays current temperature sensor reading
 * **Fan Speed:** Controls heater vent angle
 * **Oscillate:** Toggles heater vent oscillation